 Application window closes Sunday.
-Grand Traverse Metro Fire Department is in the final days of accepting applications for three full-time Firefighter/EMT-B positions.
-These are budgeted positions as we continue to build and strengthen our team.
-At GTMESA, you’ll serve alongside a dedicated group of professionals in an IAFF union environment (Local 5288) while responding to over 7,000 calls annually, training for complex incidents, and supporting one another on every call. • 48/96 schedule | BLS non-transport • Special operations training opportunities • Pay: $57,529.56 – $71,836.35 (lateral consideration) • 96% employer-paid medical, dental, and vision (family included) If you’re ready for a career defined by service, teamwork, and professionalism, now is the time.
-Click the link below in the comments or visit our website
+This is the work.
+At Grand Traverse Metro Fire Department, our team responds when our community needs us most.
+On the fireground, in emergencies, and in complex rescue situations.
+We are in the final days of accepting applications for three full-time Firefighter/EMT-B positions within an IAFF union environment (Local 5288). • 7,014 calls in 2025 • Special operations training • 48/96 schedule | BLS non-transport • Pay: $57,529.56 – $71,836.35 (lateral consideration) • 96% employer-paid benefits (family included) If you’re ready for a career built on service, teamwork, and professionalism, now is the time.

 Employment